-Students interested in obtaining a degree in Mass Communications must score an 18 or higher on the English portion of the ACT and earn a composite score 18 or higher.
-However, if an 18 has not been earned on the composite section, but an 18 or higher score has been earned on the English portion, the student will be admitted conditionally.
-Students who have maintained a 3.2 average in college preparatory courses may waive the ACT requirement.
-All students, including those with provisional status, must complete the following requirements:
+Students interested in declaring Mass Communications as a major, must score 18 or higher on the English portion of the ACT and earn a composite score of 18 or higher.
+Students who take the SAT must score a composite 1,320.
+However, if an 18 has not been earned on the composite section of the ACT, but an 18 or higher score has been earned on the English portion, the student will be admitted conditionally.
+Students who have maintained a 3.20 average in college preparatory courses may have the ACT/SAT requirement waived.
+Transfer students must also comply with the departmental ACT/SAT score standards for Mass Communications.